sillito/se-lab/studies/pair-programming.markdown

 Make sure none of the participants participate in studies by more than one of the students in this course.

 As usual, you should feel free to adjust this study as needed.
-For example, you may want to adjust the tasks and programming language depending on background of your participants.
+For example, you may want to adjust the tasks and programming language depending on the background of your participants.

 Like all of the studies used in this course you are allowed to work alone or you can team up with another student and submit one report as a team.
 However, please do not work with the same partner more that a couple times over the term.

 As a last resort, you can use other students in the class as participants in the study, but please do try hard to find other participants first before asking a fellow student.

-You are responsible for arranging rooms and equipment. **Plan a head**.
+You are responsible for arranging rooms and equipment. **Plan a head** and ask for support if needed.